Ionic Property: Validation

 Tip!

-If you now unfold the Menu folder and select any of the files on the OUTLINE list, this particular component will get selected and its properties list will be shown on the PROPERTIES view on the right.
-It will also be selected on the breadcrumbs chain on top of the mobile frame so that you can see its nesting and easily switch between the other related page components:
+If you expand the Menu folder and select any file from the OUTLINE list, that particular component will be selected and its properties list will appear in the PROPERTIES view on the right.
+It will also be selected in the breadcrumbs chain at the top of the mobile frame, allowing you to see its nesting and easily switch between other related page components.

 1. Proceed to the second input and define its validation rules:

-1. Make sure you define the Mark all as touch action for the Button component as well.
-This action will ensure that the needed credentials are provided before validation can take place.
+1. Make sure to define the Mark all as touched action for the Button component as well.
+This action ensures that the required credentials are provided before validation can take place.

-2. Also, make sure the button is placed inside the form and its Type property is set to Submit under Link Features:
+2. Also ensure the button is placed inside the form and its Type property is set to Submit under Link Features:

 🚧